delegateas/XrmDefinitelyTyped/docs/content/xrm-dts-usage.md

 Specific Contact Form Example
 -----------------------------

-First off you need to reference the declaration file which matches the form you want to add some client-side code to.
-These declaration files can be found at `typings/XRM/Form/<EntityType>/<FormType>/<FormName>.d.ts`.

 In this example, we want to add code to the standard Contact form called 'Information', which is of the 'Main' form type.
-This can be found at `typings/XRM/Form/contact/Main/Information.d.ts`.
-Simply by adding this, you get access to the entire Xrm object model API for the current form page!
+This can be found at `Form/contact/Main/Information.d.ts`.
+Simply by adding this to your TypeScript context, you get access to the entire Xrm object model API for that form!

 We just need to tell the compiler what page we are currently on